wiseman-timelord/AntiMsVirus/README.md

 2. When Safe Mode boots up, then you need to run the batch `AntiMsVirus.Bat` with Admin rights.
 3. Go through each option on the menu in sequence, puntil you complete all 7.
 4. Utilize your choice of Security software on the computer, I advise passive protection ran monthly.

+### DEVELOPMENT
+1. Make sure all Outputted text is in correct formatting regarding, spaces and dots.
+2. Consistency in error reporting, sometimes it prints to screen only, sometimes it uses the log too.

 ### DISCLAIMER
 This program is provided "as is" without warranties or support.
 Users are responsible for the content they, download and use, as well as, any resulting damage to, hardware or sanity.